Vagabond/vagabond.github.io/_posts/2014-05-30-a-week-with-go.md

 The For loop is sort of like a generic C for loop on steroids.
 The switch statement doesn't have fallthrough, the if statement doesn't need parentheses (and *requires* curly braces, to prevent those stupid braceless oneliners C allows).
 It has a native hash table, which is handy.
 These are all nice things.

 However, now things start to get a little weird.
-Function heads are pretty wacky (from a C perspective), really in general type declarations feel 'backwards'.
+Function heads are pretty wacky (from a C perspective), in general, type declarations feel 'backwards'.
 Looking at it objectively they do sort of flow more logically, but it feels like bucking a 50 year trend is a little silly, given all the other borrowed syntax.

 Multiple returns are nice (although you could just have tuples and destructuring/pattern matching), closures are handy (although C function pointers usually are good enough, really).
 I like the Struct/Method stuff better than C++ style insanity.
 Go doesn't have tail call optimization (as far as I can tell) which is kind of unfortunate.
 The error/exception handling is kind of annoying, but I guess it works...